Returning to Campus – New

 The University highly encourages, but does not require, students to receive the SARS-CoV-2 vaccination.
 Clinical students may be placed at clinical sites requiring SARS-CoV-2 vaccination.
 If a clinical site requires SARS-CoV-2 vaccination and a student opts not to receive it, the student may be unable to complete their degree or may delay the completion of their degree.
 Regardless of SARS-CoV-2 vaccination status, all students are required to follow SCU health and safety protocols.

 Frequently Asked Questions

 Q: HOW IS SCU MAKING DECISIONS ABOUT ON-CAMPUS REQUIREMENTS?A: Since March 2020, SCU has partnered with the L.A.
 County Department of Public Health and to make decisions about on-campus requirements.
 SCU must also adhere to any applicable state and federal mandates.

 Q: WILL I NEED TO BE TESTED FOR COVID-19 BEFORE COMING TO CAMPUS?A: Testing is not required to be on campus.

-Q: Do I need to wear a face-covering?A: Depends.
-Indoor masks are recommended but no longer required on SCU’s campus EXCEPT in healthcare settings.
+Q: Do I need to wear a face-covering?A: Masks are optional.

 Q: Will food services be available on campus?A: Food services, including access to shared refrigerators and microwaves, are available on campus.
 Students are encouraged to bring food items in personal coolers or utilize take-away services from local restaurants.
 The Café is open for service.